Three point shoot by Sara Giauro (Phard Vomero Napoli) during FIBA Europe Cup Women Finals 2005 (Photo Credit: Wikimedia Commons)

-6. Slam dunk
+6. Slam Dunk

-Most people jump off of one foot, but you might find that you can jump higher off both feet.
+Most people jump off one foot, but you might find that you can jump higher off both feet.

 Our qualified coaches from the top level of the game in Singapore will give your child a sound grounding in the fundamentals.
-While more advanced players can look forward to a pathway to expand their game.
-To find out more details or to register, visit this link here.
+While more advanced players can look forward to a pathway to expand their game, to find out more details or to register, visit this link here.